 Since the earliest Biblical accounts in Genesis, women of African descent have played a critical role in shaping the Judeo-Christian faith.
-From Biblical women such as Hagar and Zipporah to the modern ecumenical movement Pan African women have and continue to be a pivotal presence in the churches.
+Now is the time for deeper understanding of Pan African Women’s leadership – from Hagar and Zipporah in the Bible to the modern ecumenical movement.